 We also receive some direct government support for particular projects.

 Community Rail Partnerships (CRPs) and other groups are funded by a number of different routes.
-The Department for Transport (DfT) provides some project grant funding and some funding to the Association of Community Rail Partnerships (ACoRP).
+The Department for Transport (DfT) provides some project grant funding and some funding to the Community Rail Network.

-A partnership between DfT, Network Rail and ACoRP provides grants for designated community railways.
-ACoRP has a small grants scheme.
+A partnership between DfT, Network Rail and Community Rail Network provides grants for designated community railways.
+Community Rail Network has a small grants scheme.

 County and district councils as well as PTEs and TOCs in their areas all contribute to CRPs, railway development companies and Station Friends groups around the country.